DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 This camera also has separate attachments for plugging XLR microphones directly into the camera.
 This is one of the best use out-of-the-box cameras on the market.

-One of the features that I love about this camera is that is comes with both a side handle for easy handheld recording as well as a top handle with mic mount, built-in scratch mic, and dual XLR inputs.
+One of the features that I love about this camera is that it comes with a side handle for easy handheld recording and a top handle with a mic mount, a built-in scratch mic, and dual XLR inputs.

-Both of these items can also easily detach from the camera if you need to strip it down to its bare bones.
-I find this to be a major advantage because it will require you to need less accessories.
+These items can also easily detach from the camera if you need to strip it down to its bare bones.
+I find this to be a significant advantage because it will require you to have fewer accessories.

-This camera also has built-in ND filters, which will reduces your aperture by 2-6 stops.
-Again, having these built in ND filters will require you to buy less accessories.
+This camera also has built-in ND filters, which will reduce your aperture by 2-6 stops.
+Again, having these built-in ND filters will require you to buy fewer accessories.